NAVIGATION

 Fiction is a common way that people cope with the world around them, and fictional introjects are more common than other people might expect.
 This could be from a variety of reasons, including the following:

 Just because you don't understand how a system functions does not make them fake.
 Alters can form at any time, under any circumstances, and serve any purpose for the system.
+The presence of introjects from recent media (and more systems with more introjects in general) may be a reflection of change in culutre, generational differences between original studies, and parenting styles shifting over the past few decades.

 I'm done reading.
 Can I have some links now?